wolfjazz/fixed-point-math/docs/arithmetics/clamp.md

 ## Clamp to Maximum

-Ensures the `Sq` instance does not exceed a specified maximum value.
+Ensures the `Sq` instance `v` does not exceed a specified maximum value.
 This function is available in two versions: one for runtime limits and one for compile-time limits.

 ### Runtime Clamp to Maximum